Skip to Main Content

 • Goal: "The goal of the American Bar Association Robert Pitofsky Law Student Writing Competition (“Competition”) is to encourage and reward law student writings on antitrust law and competition law subjects of general and current interest.
 As part of this effort, the ABA will sponsor the Competition which invites editors of law school publications to submit to the ABA Antitrust Law Section published articles on a current topic dealing with antitrust law and consumer protection law.
 The Competition is designed to attract students to the antitrust law and consumer protection law field and to strongly encourage scholarship in these areas."

-• Note: "The editor of the law school publication that published the entrant’s paper must complete and submit an official 2023-2024 Entry Form."
+• Note stated: "The editor of the law school publication that published the entrant’s paper must complete and submit an official 2024-2025 Entry Form."

 New York State Bar Association Antitrust Law Section Annual Law Student Writing Competition